 Provide Social Media and Website Links

-Provide Samples of Music and Performance Calendar
+Provide Samples of Music and a Performance Calendar

-Nothing promotes your band better than samples of your product and a list of recent and upcoming shows.
-Links to music samples and downloads should be provided to all sources where your music is being played so that promoters can get a first-hand account of what you bring to the table.
-Additionally, make sure you keep the list of your performances up to date.
-You want promoters to know you are in demand.
+Nothing promotes your band better than samples of your music and a list of recent and upcoming shows.
+Links to music streams and downloads should be provided so that press and promoters can get a first-hand account of what you bring to the table.
+Also, make sure you keep the list of your performances up to date.
+You want your targets to know you are in demand.
 If your band is playing shows and you don’t provide that information, they won’t know it.

-Provide Quality Photos, Video, and Artwork
+Provide Quality Photos, Videos, and Artwork

-Make Sure to Include Current and Accurate Contact Info
+Include Current and Accurate Contact Info

-Make sure you're collecting all of your mechanical and performance royalties globally, register for Songtrust as your publishing administrator today.
+Make sure you're collecting all of your mechanical and performance royalties globally, and register for Songtrust as your publishing administrator today.